-- Cruise Ferry: Design and development of a cruise ferry to service the Caribbean. - Marina: A marina to berth mega yachts. - Hotel and commercial: Development of a hotel, retail, restaurant, and office space to serve cruise passengers, port users, and the community. - Trans-shipment: The creation of a transshipment area with additional cargo berths at the south channel. - Utilities: Increasing capacity of utilities such as electricity, water, sewer, etc.
+- Hotel and commercial: Development of a hotel, retail, restaurant, and office space to serve cruise passengers, port users, and the community. - Trans-shipment: The creation of a transshipment area with additional cargo berths at the south channel. - Utilities: Increasing capacity of utilities such as electricity, water, sewer, etc.